Honey bees are an important part of our life and livelihood. So, knowing the body parts of the honey bee or its structure is worth exploring.

 The abdomen has nine segments, which has wax glands. whereas the stinger is present at the tapered end, it measures 0.32 cm. honey bees eject venom through the stinger.

-The tip is barbed so it can enter the victim’s body easily but cannot be pulled out.
-That is why Honey bee gets killed once stung.
+Honey bees have a barbed tip so it can enter the victim’s body easily but cannot be pulled out.
+As a result, the Honey bee dies after stinging the victim.

 The body is covered with very tiny hairs, including the eyes.
-The fine hairs on the forelegs allow the bee to clean its antennae, while those on the hind legs enable the bee to scoop pollen from the flower.
+Similarly, the fine hairs on the forelegs allow the bee to clean its antennae, while those on the hind legs enable the bee to scoop pollen from the flower.